 More bookings

-Not only do loyalty programs entice travelers to book based on rewards and perks, but they are also useful for attracting new bookings, both corporate and leisure.
-Whereas a leisure guest might be more likely to book a last minute getaway because they have a deal or a coupon, corporate guests are likely to be repeat and quality bookers.
-For example, if the corporate guest has to travel to different areas where the hotel chain is located, if they are loyal members, they are likely to book all the reservations with the same chain they are a rewards member of.
+Not only do loyalty programs entice travelers to book based on rewards and perks, but they are also useful for attracting new bookings.
+Whereas a leisure guest might be more likely to book a last-minute getaway because they have a deal or a coupon, corporate guests are often repeat and quality bookers.
+For example, your corporate guest could travel on business to multiple locations where the hotel is based across the year.
+And if they are loyalty program members, they will likely book these stays with you.

 How to set up the best hotel loyalty program for your properties

-Setting up the best hotel rewards compensation strategy for your property is no easy task, but the following ideas and strategies can make this daunting project a bit easier.
+Setting up the best hotel rewards strategy for your property is no easy task, but the following ideas and strategies will set you off to a good start.

 Define “loyalty” for your brand

-Loyalty can differ from brand to brand, but the important part of defining a loyalty program is defining what is loyalty for your brand and how you are going to reward it.
+Loyalty can differ from brand to brand, but the important part of defining a loyalty program is defining what loyalty is for your brand and how you are going to reward it.
 Be strategic about how you do this and have a plan from the beginning.
-Make sure everything is laid out as clearly as possible, defining black-out dates, whether those be national holidays, three day weekends or high season, and the time frame for which points expire.
-Rewards can be in the form of birthday discounts, frequent stays, prolonged stays, referrals, discounted upgrades; the sky’s the limit.
+Make sure everything is laid out as clearly as possible, also defining black-out dates - whether those be national holidays, three-day weekends or high season, and the time limit for which points expire.
+Rewards can be in the form of birthday discounts, frequent stays, prolonged stays, referrals, discounted upgrades, and more.
+The sky really is the limit here.

-That being said, you need to find a balance between incentivizing bookings during low periods and keeping your loyal guests happy.
-After all, there’s nothing more frustrating for a rewards member than not being able to book when they want.
+That said, you need to find a balance between incentivizing bookings during low periods and keeping your loyal guests happy.
+After all, there’s nothing more frustrating for a loyalty program member than not being able to book when they want.

 Personalization is key

-Mix up these rewards between long term rewards and experiences.
-Long term rewards could be discounted rates year-round, free upgrades, expedited check-ins or a complimentary bottle of wine in your room.
-You might decide to offer free yearly experiences such as wine tasting for rewards members, a free happy hour, and discounted spa access.
+As well as this, mix up the rewards between benefits and experiences.
+The benefits could be discounted rates year-round, free upgrades, expedited check-ins, or a complimentary bottle of wine in your room.
+Experiences, on the other hand, may be free yearly experiences such as wine tasting, a free happy hour and discounted spa access.

 Take a tiered approach

-For example, those who stay the most frequently might be your gold members whereas those who stay less frequently but book for long periods of time every year might be your silver members.
-Finally, those who book in different hotels from the chain around the world, but stay at a less frequent rate at each individual hotel might be bronze members.
-These stays would be assigned points, and the more points accumulated, the higher your tier; the higher your tier the better rewards you get.
+For example, those who stay the most frequently might be your gold members, whereas those who stay less frequently but book for long periods of time per year might be your silver members.
+Finally, those who book in different hotels from the same chain, but stay at a less frequent rate at each individual hotel might be bronze members.
+These stays would be assigned points, and the more points accumulated, the higher the tier; the higher the tier, the better the rewards.

 Don’t use a one size fits all marketing approach